rAbadesso/Human-Recognition-in-Surveillance-Settings/README.md

 > *Author:* Ruben Filipe Nascimento Abadesso\
 > *Institution:* Universidade da Beira Interior (UBI)

-This repository contains the code and documentation for the project on human recognition in surveillance environments, developed at Universidade da Beira Interior (UBI).

 ## Overview
 Recognizing individuals in video surveillance is a significant challenge due to poor image quality, low resolution, varying lighting, and occlusions.
 This project focuses on an unsupervised Deep Learning approach to translate low-quality surveillance facial images into high-quality images to facilitate easier recognition.